 In the spring and early summer, larvae hatch from eggs in nests of birds (including those of house sparrows) or around stored fabrics.

 The adult beetles emerge between late May and early August, flying to nearby plants for food.
 They live about two weeks before mating occurs and laying the eggs.
 The cycle then starts over again as more larvae hatch from these eggs!

 The Attagenus pelio, also known as the fur beetle or carpet beetle, is an insect that can cause significant damage to stored products such as furs and textiles.
 The four-six mm long oval shaped bug has two patches of white hair on its elytra which helps distinguish it from other beetles in a similar taxonomic family.

 The adult Fur beetle (Attagenus pellio) is black, oblong and reaches length from 4.5mm to 6mm.
-Its body is covered in tiny white hairs and has two small white spots on its back which are how it’s mainly recognized by people and pest technicians.
+Its body has tiny white hairs and also two small white spots on its back which are how it’s mainly recognized by people and pest technicians.
 The larvae have a distinctive tuft of long hairs projecting backwards .

 The larva of the Fur beetle feeds on a wide variety of natural material.
 This includes dead animals, fur, wool and hair, among other things.
 The adult beetles will also eat cereal and vegetables as well as pollen from flowers blooming in springtime.

 The Fur beetle is a type of insect that can be found in Europe and the United States.
 It’s also pretty common throughout much of England, so it might not surprise you to learn there are several different species within this genus alone—around eight or nine, depending on who you talk with.